 \section{Challenges and Open Issues Toward AI-RAN and O-RAN Convergence}

-Figure~\ref{fig:challenges} summarizes the main challenges toward effective AI-and-RAN orchestration and integration with O-RAN systems.
-These challenges arise from deploying \gls{ai} into \gls{oran}’s open and programmable architecture, which requires robust coordination between \gls{ai} and O-RAN-compliant network functions.
+The cloud-native architecture of Open \gls{ran} can streamline AI-RAN innovation.
+Open interfaces and service composition allow onboarding software, workloads, and workflows from multiple vendors, providers, and users.
+The open ecosystem fosters multi-vendor collaboration, ensuring that \gls{ai} algorithms can be developed and deployed across diverse hardware and software platforms without vendor lock-in and with well-defined procedures.
+In addition, building on an existing architecture makes it possible to avoid unnecessary complexity, extending \gls{oran} components to also manage \gls{ai} workloads rather than introducing additional orchestration solutions.

+Effective AI-and-RAN orchestration and integration with O-RAN system, however, requires addressing several challenges, which we discuss next.

-\textbf{Architecture and Workflows Challenges.} AI-RAN coexistence requires an evolution of the 3GPP and O-RAN architectures.
-In the control plane, the end-to-end management system needs to include an entity responsible for the coexistence between AI and RAN, which maps the functionalities of the orchestrator introduced in Fig.~\ref{fig:SMOS-arch-1} and in Sec.~\ref{sec:ai-ran}.
-This includes understanding what are the proper control and data exposure abstractions for such a task, what is the component of the network that can host such functionalities, and if there needs to be a hierarchical approach to orchestration.
+\textbf{Architecture and Orchestration Workflows Challenges.} AI-RAN coexistence requires an evolution of the 3GPP and O-RAN architectures.
+The end-to-end management system requires an entity responsible for AI-and-RAN coexistence, i.e., the orchestrator introduced in Fig.~\ref{fig:SMOS-arch-1} and in Sec.~\ref{sec:ai-ran}.
+Challenges include understanding what are effective control and data exposure abstractions, which is network host for such functionalities, and if orchestration requires a hierarchical approach.

-From a workflow point of view, there is a need for data, telemetry, control, and deployment pipelines, extending the O-RAN interfaces.
-This includes the definition of the southbound and northbound interfaces of the orchestrator, as shown in Fig.~\ref{fig:SMOS-arch-1} at a high level.
-Southbound interfaces should support the continuous collection, pre-processing, and delivery of high-quality telemetry from distributed AI-RAN components, accommodating the latency requirements of different monitoring, inference, or control applications.
-The design of these interfaces comes with the unique opportunity to enable open and systematic processes for the creation of large-scale datasets.
+From a workflow point of view, there is a need for telemetry, control, and deployment pipelines, extending the O-RAN interfaces to define the southbound and northbound interfaces of the orchestrator (Fig.~\ref{fig:SMOS-arch-1}).
+Southbound interfaces should support continuous telemetry collection, preprocessing, and delivery from distributed AI-RAN components, accommodating latency requirements for monitoring, inference, or control applications.
+This unlocks the unique opportunity to systematically create large-scale datasets.
 Finally, what \glspl{kpm} are better suited to support orchestrator tasks is an open question.